 I think there’s a danger lurking in what he says.
 The primacy he gives to knowledge, risks falling foul of the epistemic fallacy.

 Grant: There is nothing a critical realist would necessarily disagree with in what Young said to you.
-His ‘first aspect’ expresses ‘common sense realism’ such that “objects exist (and endure) independently of them being perceived” (Psillos 2007, 399).
+His ‘first aspect’ expresses ‘common sense realism’ such that “objects exist (and endure) independently of them being perceived” (Psillos, 2007, 399).
 This is fine.
 There is no critical realist quarrel here.
-However, to his ‘second aspect’ a flag of caution must be raised.
+However, to his ‘second aspect’, a flag of caution must be raised.
 From a critical realist vantage point, knowledge is real in its effects and is of the transitive dimension of science.
 Bhaskar’s transitive-intransitive distinction is important here.
 Knowledge is about something.
 If this is what Young means then there is, as he claims, no difference, in principle, between social realism and critical realism.
 If not, then the path is open to reducing ontology to epistemology or conflating the transitive and intransitive domains of science.
 As you suggest, a danger is lurking.

 Alpesh: For Marxist science and praxis, recognising the intransitive domain is crucial.
 Without it, depth explanation of mechanisms and structures is impossible.
 In the absence of a real response to the question of what conditions enable the possibility of X to be realised, emancipatory possibilities are thwarted.
 This is what critical realism brings to my Marxist research.
 And this started with my PhD.